Northeast State at Kingsport

 Northeast State at Kingsport serves as the center for higher education and workforce development in Downtown Kingsport.
 The campus consists of:

-The KCHE consists of three institutions
+The KCHE consists of two institutions

 This unique partnership allows the Center to offer courses and programs ranging from associate to doctoral degrees.
 The KCHE offers the core and prerequisite classes for associate degrees and certificate programs from Northeast State and select baccalaureate